carsonfarmer/blog/content/pages/research.md

 commuting.
 However, in order to understand the commuting process, it is important to examine the milieu within which commuting takes place: the local labour market (LLM).
-In my PhD research, the interplay between commuting and LLMs is explored through the use of regionalisation techniques and spatial interaction models.
+In my PhD research, the interplay between commuting and LLMs is explored through the use of regionalization techniques and spatial interaction models.
 I try to show that LLM characteristics play a significant role in intra-regional commuting patterns and that a failure to account for LLM conditions may seriously hinder the applicability of models of commuting.
-Specifically, I suggest that there are many different LLMs across Ireland and that these LLMs characterise the commuting patterns of population sub-groups.
+Specifically, I suggest that there are many different LLMs across Ireland and that these LLMs characterize the commuting patterns of population sub-groups.
 By incorporating these LLMs into models of commuting, I show that in addition to distance and working population size, the spatial structure of origins and destinations and a number of non-spatial attributes such